slowproj/slowdash/docs/Installation.md

 - `docker` and `docker compose`

 ## Using Docker Images (Linux, Windows WSL, Mac)
+No installation is required.
+In your docker configuration, pull a SlowDash image from one of the repositories below:

 - DockerHub: [slowproj/slowdash:TAG](https://hub.docker.com/r/slowproj/slowdash/tags)
 - GitHub Container Registry: [ghcr.io/slowproj/slowdash:TAG](https://github.com/slowproj/slowdash/pkgs/container/slowdash)

-Choose a specific tag or `latest`.
+Choose a specific tag listed in the repository, or use `latest`.

 ## Building an Image
 ```console